microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08B.md

 - https://miuv.blog/2021/12/08/debugging-k8s-connection-refused/

-### Step 2: Modify the FineCollectionService to subscribe to the `collectfine` topic programatically
+### Step 2: Modify the FineCollectionService to subscribe to the `collectfine` topic programmatically

-Dapr on ACA (at this time) doesn't support declarative pub/sub subscriptions, so you will need to modify the `FineCollectionService` to subscribe to the `collectfine` topic programatically using the Dapr SDK.
+Dapr on ACA (at this time) doesn't support declarative pub/sub subscriptions, so you will need to modify the `FineCollectionService` to subscribe to the `collectfine` topic programmatically using the Dapr SDK.

 1. Modify the `FineCollectionService/Startup.cs` file similar to the example below.